MobyGamer/total-dos-launcher/readme.rst

 Any internet search can help you.
 As of this writing, "DOS game collection" produced 3.2 million hits in google.
-If you'd like to support commercial entities that legally sell vintage games, some choice exists, with `Good Old Games <http://www.gog.com/`_ being the most popular.
+If you'd like to support commercial entities that legally sell vintage games, some choice exists, with `Good Old Games <http://www.gog.com/`_ being the most popular as of 2018.

 Extending the code
 ------------------

 *Why was this written in Pascal and assembler, instead of something more popular like C?*
+The principle developer of the TDL prefers the Turbo Pascal 7 IDE when writing code on, and for, 8088-based systems.
-Turbo Pascal 7 was chosen because of the Turbo Pascal IDE, which is a powerful development environment for those who want to perform complex programming directly on early 1980s-era systems.
-The TP7 IDE allows an 8088-based IBM PC with 640KB to perform symbolic debugging with conditional breakpoints, watch/inspect/change variables at runtime, and watch CPU registers change line by line, all without leaving the IDE.
+The TP7 IDE is a powerful
+development environment that allows an 8088-based IBM PC with 640KB to perform symbolic debugging with conditional breakpoints, watch/inspect/change variables at runtime, and watch CPU registers change line by line, all without leaving the IDE.
 Also, TP7 makes it easy to speed up